Should You Fire Your Lawyer? How to Know When It's Time (And How to Do It Right)

 They're Not Communicating

-Communication isn't a luxury — it's a basic professional obligation.
+Communication isn't a luxury, it's a basic professional obligation.
 If you consistently can't reach your attorney, can't get updates, and can't get answers to basic questions about your case, that's a fundamental failure.

 The standard: you should be able to reach your attorney (or their office) within 48 business hours.
 Not every time.
 But consistently.

 If you've documented multiple attempts over weeks with no substantive response, that's grounds for a change.
+Our guide on what to do when your attorney won't return calls walks through the documentation process step by step.

 They Haven't Done Any Work